ansible/ansible/docs/docsite/rst/user_guide/playbook_structure.rst

         src: /etc/localfile
         dest: /tmp/remotefile

-    - debug: msg='this is a key value  pair task'
+    - debug: msg='this is a key-value pair task'

 Indentation is important in a task, to separate the task keywords from the module/action options: